sanesdotio/static-site-generator/README.md

 ## Overview

-This program generates a static website from markdown files.
+This program generates a static website from Markdown files.

 Example content and styling can be found in the `content` and `static` directories, respectively.